-Today we have it all mixed up, all out of order.
-The result is that people are actually made worse.
+Today we have it all mixed up, all out of order, with the result of things having been made worse not better.
 We have too many people who want society and the government to do for them what they are not willing to do for themselves.
 We have people who expect the church to do for them what ought to be the responsibility of their families.
-So we get the system out of whack.
-When that happens, we end up with the chaos we have in the whole welfare debacle.
-We end up with children who have no sense of responsibility toward their parents, even though in some cases their parents have invested years in taking care of grown children who should have left a long time ago.
+So we get the system out of order.
+When that happens, we end up with the chaos we have in the whole welfare system.
+We end up with children who have no sense of responsibility toward their parents, even though in some cases their parents have invested years in taking care of grown children who should have left home a long time ago.
+(This is not to say that at times grown children, for various reasons, may still be in their parents' home or may have to return temporarily.)
 We're in the mess we're in because we are operating outside of God's system.
 We've got to get back in sync with Him or else nothing will work.

 It is important that we do not let others make us feel guilty for staying in sync with God's economy.
 What many people will do is make you feel guilty that you are not doing for them what they ought to be doing for themselves.
 If you don't watch out, you'll wind up feeling bad and they'll wind up feeling good, when it ought to be the other way around.
 A lot of parents of single parents feel guilty because their son or daughter is having to rear children alone.
 But a lot of that guilt is false guilt.
-Parents cannot make their grown children's decisions for them, and sometimes all of us make bad decisions.
+Parents cannot make their grown children's decisions for them, and sometimes each us makes poor decisions.